CRYPTOTAG is a device for securely backing up cryptocurrency hardware wallet recovery seeds.

 Despite its higher quality materials, one area where the CRYPTOTAG falls down compared to Cryptosteel is the storage of characters other than letters.

 CRYPTOTAG can only be used to store recovery seeds, while Cryptosteel can directly store private keys and passwords of other kinds.

 Ultimately, the main differences between CRYPTOTAG and its competitors are its elevated price tag, its much higher temperature resistance and its energetic setup process.

 Cost and where to buy

-You can buy it from the CRYPTOTAG website or authorised resellers.
+You can buy it from the CRYPTOTAG website or authorized resellers.